lawrennd/old_talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \speakernotes{Just as we measure temperature.
 Just as Celsius gave us the scale for temperature, so entropy measures ignorance.
 Formalised most famously by Claude Shannon}

-\newslide{Measurement and Intelligence}

-> For instance, the temperature at which ice melts is found to be always the same under ordinary circumstances, though, as we shall see, it is slightly altered by change of pressure.
-The temperature of steam which issues from boiling water is also constant when the pressure is constant.
->
-> These two pheomena therefore--the melting of ice and the boiling of water--indicate in a visible manner two temperatures which we may use as points of reference, the position of which depends on the properties of water and not on the conditions of our senses.
->
-> *Theory of Heat* @Maxwell-theory71 page 3

-\comment{\figure{\includegooglebook{0p8AAAAAMAAJ}{PA3}}{Quote from Maxwell's theory of heat on the melting and boiling point of water.}{maxwell-melting-boiling}}

 \newslide{}